Basic Sea Kayak Control Part 1.

 Paddle Clothing (clothing that gets wet):

-Shorts, long sleeved rash shirt, hat (preferably broad brim), water shoes (shoes to wear while kayaking – no bare feet, crocs or thongs please)!
+Water shoes (shoes to wear while kayaking – NO bare feet, crocs or thongs please)!

 Food

-Bring a wholesome, packed lunch as there are no shops or cafes at the Cams Wharf Boat Ramp.
+Bring a wholesome, packed lunch as there are no shops or cafes at the James L Boyd Reserve.

 Please ensure it is in a waterproof bag or container.